 Source: Mazda

-Another leader of the cheap new vehicles in Canada is the 2023 Mazda Mazda3, which rings in at a starting price of just $21,900 for the sedan and $22,900 for the hatchback.
-At this affordable price, you get a 2.0-litre four-cylinder engine that pushes 155 horsepower through a standard six-speed manual transmission.
-You can also upgrade to a six-speed automatic transmission if you prefer not to shift.
+Another leader of the cheap new vehicles in Canada is the 2024 Mazda Mazda3, which rings in at a starting price of just $24,200.
+At this affordable price, you get a 2.0-litre four-cylinder engine that pushes 191 hp and 186 lb-ft of torque through a standard six-speed manual transmission and out to the front wheels.
+You can also upgrade to a six-speed automatic transmission if you prefer not to shift, and the Mazda 3 is the first model on our list with optional all-wheel drive in its GS and higher trims.

 Inside, this compact car is stylistically clean and clutter-free, but it also has an upscale look and feel most cars in its class lack.
 Its features are also on point.
 The headliner is the 8.8-inch infotainment system with standard Apple CarPlay and Android Auto.
 It also includes standard power windows, an eight-speaker audio system, keyless entry, SiriusXM, rear cross-traffic alert, blind-spot monitoring, push-button start, heated front seats, 7-inch LCD meters, and more.